Programme

 13:30 – 14:30

-Plenary Talk 7: The structures of pathological amyloid filaments
+Plenary Talk 7: Cryo-EM structures of pathological amyloid filaments from the human brain

 Michel Goedert, Cambridge University